-32. Summary - This is the main output worksheet.
+30. Summary - This is the main output worksheet.
 There are drop-down lists to select a method of calculation.
 The calculation itself is automatic.
 The options presented are meant to cover a range of possibilities and should not be taken as an indication of the final form the AM will take.
-Also included is a high level breakdown of results.
+Also included is a high-level breakdown of results.

-- a) Which scalars to use Select a preliminary scalar.
-Again, these scaling options are for demonstration purposes only. - b) Criteria for Recognising Senior Debt Select which criteria should be applied to recognise Senior Debt. - c) Limits Applied to Senior Debt Select a limit as a percentage of either available or required capital (unscaled).
+- a) Which scalars to use Select a preliminary scalar. - b) Criteria for Recognising Senior Debt Select which criteria should be applied to recognise Senior Debt. - c) Limits Applied to Senior Debt Select a limit as a percentage of either available or required capital (unscaled).